kirakiray/noneos-core/docs/en/documentation/move-and-copy.md

 const targetDir = await get("my-app/target", { create: "dir" });

-// The second parameter is the target file name; if not provided, the original file name is used. const copiedFile = await sourceFile.copyTo(targetDir);
+// The second parameter is the target filename; if omitted, the original filename is used const copiedFile = await sourceFile.copyTo(targetDir);
 // Equivalent to sourceFile.copyTo(targetDir, "source.txt")